 “After the war,” Bos concluded, “Machine and man work together.
 We inhabit the farthest planets, established monuments throughout the stars.
 Man reigns upon the universe with all of its machines.
 The only thing we fear is the distance between one inhabitable planet to the other, nothing more.
 With the machines help, we’ve been saving more than a million lives each day.
 They make finding those who seek to be free easier.
 And they do much more.”

 “Take your suit for example.”
 Ghost added, “They are made with smart thread material.
-With built in GPS tracking signal that automatically sends a distress call, if you ever find yourself stuck in space that is.
+With built in GPS tracking signals that automatically sends a distress call, if you ever find yourself stuck in space that is.
 In said emergency, the boots will track the nearest inhabitable planet and safely land you to the embassy.
-Your suit will keep you warm, radiation resistant, supply you with recycled oxygen.
-It’s not like you’ll be fighting anyone in it.”
+Your suit will keep you warm, it's radiation resistant, it also supplys you with recycled oxygen.
+Not like you’ll be fighting anyone in it.”